Donde Bupos is a popular seafood restaurant located in El Poblado in Medellín with a big menu with very good and fresh

 This restaurant is located in the Vizcaya mall on Calle 10 in El Poblado.
 It used to be located in the Edificio Recife building on Avenida Poblado but moved.
 You get to this restaurant using the Medellín Metro.
 It’s located about a 25-minute walk from the Pobaldo metro station on Line A or you can take a metro bus up Calle 10.

 In addition, taxis and Uber are other options to get to this restaurant.
 Just provide the driver the address below.

 Hours: Monday to Saturday: Noon to 10 pm, Sunday: closed.

 The Best Seafood Restaurants in Medellín

-So far on the Medellin Guru website we have looked at four of the best seafood restaurants in Medellín and the Aburrá Valley:
+On the Medellin Guru website we have looked at seven of the best seafood restaurants in Medellín and the Aburrá Valley: